Small Learning Groups

 Sierra Vista Middle School

-Thanks to the support of IPSF, Sierra Vista students have smaller class sizes in their core classes; receive instruction from our guidance counselors on using the Naviance program, which allows each student to begin their college and career exploration and self-discovery; and students have the opportunity to participate in the ACE afterschool program which continues to thrive due to the unique and interesting course options provided by IPSF teachers and specialists.
+Thanks to the support of IPSF, Sierra Vista students have smaller class sizes in their core classes, and have the opportunity to participate in the ACE afterschool program which continues to thrive due to the unique and interesting course options provided by IPSF teachers and specialists.
 This past summer the children in the Northwood community had the opportunity to attend summer enrichment classes conveniently located right on our Sierra Vista Campus.
 Our IPSF partners are the best!

 Lynn Matassarin, Ed.
 D.